ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-camera-switcher.md

 #### Adding A New Placeholder Camera

-If you need additional placeholder cameras (Camera C, Camera D, etc.), pick <samp>Add Placeholder Camera<samp> from the + menu at the bottom of the Camera Switcher window.
+If you need additional placeholder cameras (Camera C, Camera D, etc.), pick <samp>Add Placeholder Camera</samp> from the + menu at the bottom of the Camera Switcher window.

 #### Removing A Placeholder Camera

-To see fewer placeholder cameras, click the {% inlineicon tinydots 34 %}•••{% endinlineicon %} button for a placeholder, and choose <samp>Remove Placeholder</samp>.
+To see fewer placeholder cameras, click the {% inlineicon tinydots 34 %}•••{% endinlineicon %} button for a placeholder camera, and choose <samp>Remove Placeholder</samp>.
 Note that you cannot remove Camera A or Camera B.

 #### Camera Effects